LRYMND/v-link/README.md

 ### > 4.2 Steering Wheel Controls (WIP)

 In order to implement the steering wheel controls, you need to connect the HAT to the LIN bus of your car.
-The app will convert the signals from the sw buttons to keyboard/mouse HID events.
+The app will convert the signals from the steering wheel buttons to keyboard/mouse HID events.

 The easiest place to find the LIN Bus is the "ICM Connector A" behind the waterfall.
 Either connect a DuPont wire to the associated pin or disassemble the ICM and solder a small wire to it.